Knockholt: History

-The village's name is derived from the Anglo-Saxon āc-holt meaning "oak copse", to which the final -n of the late Old English dative definite article "ðen" ("the") was accreted.
+The village's name is derived from the Anglo-Saxon āc-holt meaning "oak wood", to which the final -n of the late Old English dative definite article "ðen" ("the") was accreted.
 The spelling with initial K- is a relatively recent one.
 Knockholt was included in Orpington Urban District in 1934.
-When Greater London was created in 1965, as part of Orpington UD, Knockholt was included in the London Borough of Bromley.
+When Greater London was created in 1965, as part of Orpington UD, Knockholt was included in the new London Borough of Bromley.
 On 1 April 1969, following a concerted campaign by villagers it was removed from the Borough and returned to Kent, being included in Sevenoaks Rural District.

 The area of the parish is virtually unchanged since first drawn in the late medieval period.
 When it temporarily merged into Orpington (in 1934) and fell under Bromley Rural District, it was 1701 acres, 18 more than in 1848.

 The Ivy Farm Communications Centre at Knockholt Pound was the Radio Intercept Station for the non-Morse radio traffic, known as Fish, decoded by Bletchley Park during World War II.
 The importance of the station is noted in Paul Gannon's book.

 There are two parts to the village, Knockholt, near the church and school and The Pound, near the Three Horseshoes pub, The Harrow pub, the village shop and garage.

 St Katharine's Church, a Grade II*-listed building, is the Anglican parish church.
 Near Knockholt Pound is the London Road Evangelical Church, built in the late 19th century as a Methodist chapel.
 Its registration on behalf of the denomination was cancelled in July 1967, and in August 1968 it was re-registered for Evangelical use.
 Opposite the parish church is St Katharine's Church of England Primary School.

 Transport

 Rail

-The nearest National Rail station is Knockholt, though it is located 2 mi away from the village.
+The nearest National Rail station is Knockholt, though it is located 2 mi away from the village in Chelsfield in the London Borough of Bromley.

 Buses

-Knockholt is serves by London Buses routes R5 and R10 which provide connections to Orpington, Cudham and Halstead.
+Knockholt is served by London Buses routes R5 and R10 which provide connections to Orpington, Cudham and Halstead.
+Go-Coach also operate weekday services via Knockholt Pound on route 3 that provides connections to Locksbottom, Orpington, Dunton Green and Sevenoaks.
+Knockholt Pound is also within the operating area of Go-Coach's demand responsive go2 Sevenoaks bus that allows passengers to order a shared bus via an app or phone number to destinations in the region including Westerham, Otford and Ightham.
+The company also operates various school services that pass through Knockholt Pound: the T3 to schools in Sevenoaks and Tonbridge; TW6 to schools in Tunbridge Wells; and the S3 and S34 to Trinity School, Sevenoaks.